-The purpose of this memorandum is to inform the Trinity Management Council of the past and proposed restoration strategies in the Trinity River Hatchery restoration reach (Figure 1), findings from hatchery expert opinions on the likely effect of restoration in this reach, and internal deliberations arising from differences in opinion on restoration actions in the hatchery reach.
+The purpose of this memorandum is to inform the Trinity Management Council of the past and proposed restoration strategies in the Trinity River Hatchery (TRH) restoration reach (Figure 1), findings from external hatchery experts on the likely effect of restoration in this reach, and differing internal views on restoration actions in the hatchery reach.

 Background

 In 2012, the physical workgroup and design team recommended another gravel augmentation project be conducted at the hatchery site to replenish the gravels mobilized by the 2011 high flows (Figure 1).
 Additionally, physical workgroup and design team recommended the long-term gravel augmentation project include some channel modifications and be designed and implemented using the channel rehabilitation design process.
-In August 2012, the Hoopa Valley Tribe submitted a letter the TRRP opposing additional gravel augmentation in the hatchery reach due to genetic concerns.
+In August 2012, the Hoopa Valley Tribe submitted a letter to the Trinity River Restoration Program (TRRP) opposing additional gravel augmentation in the hatchery reach due to genetic concerns.
 In February 2013, a memo was circulated to all technical workgroups seeking input on the proposed hatchery project.
-In March 2013, the Fish Workgroup discussed the potential genetic concerns raised by the Hoopa Valley Tribe and recommended: “Coarse sediment augmentation at TRH rehab site should be strategically implemented to replenish spawning habitat.”
+In March 2013, the Fish Workgroup discussed the potential genetic concerns raised by the Hoopa Valley Tribe and recommended: “Coarse sediment augmentation at TRH rehabilitation site should be strategically implemented to replenish spawning habitat.”
 The recommendation also stated “The Fish WG will continue to discuss and consider management implications at the TRH site and potential effects on distribution and success of hatchery and natural origin spawners.”

 Design work for the hatchery project began in Jan 2014 with project construction anticipated for the summer 2016.
 Renewed concerns regarding genetic interactions caused by large numbers of hatchery salmonids spawning in the river were expressed at a design team meeting in March 2014.
-Design work on the hatchery project has been halted until the program partners can agree upon metrics and criteria for measuring the influence of hatchery domestication concerns and the spatial extent of those concerns.
+Design work on the hatchery project has been halted until there is agreementon metrics and criteria for measuring the influence of hatchery domestication concerns and the spatial extent of those concerns.